 I was almost 5 years old when the first space shuttle was launched into space on April 12, 1981.
 It had such an impact on me that as a little girl getting ready to go to school for the first time that September, I was all abuzz about the shuttle.
 I don't remember much about it, I was 4, nearly 5, but the lasting impressions it left on my subconscious likely led to my fascination with science and space.

-In truth, there are only 2 launches that I have seen live: the one from this morning, and one that I wish I could forget but never will.
+In truth, there are only 2 launches that I have seen live: the SpaceX one from May 2020, and one that I wish I could forget but never will.

 On January 28, 1986, I, like so many other school children, was sitting in class preparing to watch history as the space shuttle Challenger prepared for launch.
 I remember the campaigns and the selection for the teacher who would be the one to go into space.
 And I remember how excited we kids were about it all.